 Stewart Park - short walk from the station

 Hosting the Cleveland Show each year in July.
-This year it is on the 28th July.
 It's a short walk from Marton Station to the Park.

 Formerly the grounds of Marton Hall, this is Middlesbrough's largest